-This program is fully accredited through the Higher Learning Commission and the Council for the Accreditation of Educator Preparation (CAEP).
+This program is fully accredited through the Higher Learning Commission.
 This master's degree does not lead to initial teacher certification, but has the potential to be used for that purpose.
 This is dependent upon the state requirements in which the student teaches.

 Before choosing this program, ensure that your state would accept it, even though it is not a program approved for teacher licensure.
 Emporia State University faculty and staff are not able to make that determination.

-If the candidate does not have an undergraduate degree in physical education or related area, the candidate may be admitted on probation with at least 12 credits of undergraduate work in physical education, health, and/or coaching.
-These classes must be approved by the HPER Graduate Advisor.
+If you do not have an undergraduate degree in physical education or related area, you may be admitted on probation with at least 12 credits of undergraduate work in physical education, health, and/or coaching.
+These classes must be approved by Graduate Advisor.

 Emporia State University